 navigation

-The participants acting as Blue Teams had to defend their segments of the training infrastructure.
-The organisers (BI.ZONE) acted as the Red Team and simulated the cyberattacks.
+The participants acting as blue teams had to defend their segments of the training infrastructure.
+The organizers (BI.ZONE) acted as the red team and simulated the cyberattacks.

-The exercise included two scenarios: Defence and Response.
+The exercise included two scenarios: Defense and Response.

-This article goes into details of the Defence scenario, where the participants had to repel an attack conducted by the Red Team, and covers the following topics:
+This article goes into details of the Defense scenario, where the participants had to repel an attack conducted by the red team, and covers the following topics:

 • basic game mechanics